manojvenaram/Web_server/README.md

 # Developing a Simple Webserver
 ## AIM:

-To develop a simple webserver to serve html pages.
+To develop a simple webserver to display about top five programming languages.

 ## DESIGN STEPS:
 ### Step 1: